-The next map (based on maps from the WV Geologic and Economic Survey in 1998) illustrates bands of karst geology along Peters Mountain and portions of Indian Creek and the Bluestone River.
+The next map (based on maps from the WV Geologic and Economic Survey in 1998) illustrates bands of karst geology along the Cheat River Canyon.
 The karst areas overlap numerous occurrences of rare species.
 Karst areas outside of the larger forest patches may be more vulnerable to disturbance and degradation.

 The map on the subsequent page illustrates biologically significant caves that host rare bat or endemic cave species, or exceptional biological diversity, with 3-mile buffers offset randomly.
 It also illustrates karst features with 3-kilometer random offset buffers, and karst feature density.
 This data was provided by the West Virginia Speleological Survey, with offset buffers developed by WVDNR.
-The map indicates that there are buffer areas around biologically significant caves in the northeast corner of the CFA and around the town of Athens.
-There are karst features in the northeast, southwest, and central portions of the CFA.
+The map indicates that the southern portion of the CFA lies within the 3-mile buffer of a biologically significant cave, and a low density of karst features across a majority of the CFA.
 These karst areas and significant cave buffers require careful management to minimize disturbance on priority species.